SergioSSantiago/Starkwall/README.md

-# 🌌 InfinitePost
+# 🌌 Starkwall

 > A decentralized social media platform where posts exist as permanent, ownable tiles on an infinite canvas — powered by Dojo on Starknet.

-## 🎯 What is InfinitePost?
+## 🎯 What is Starkwall?

-InfinitePost reimagines social media by combining **blockchain ownership** with an **infinite canvas interface**.
+Starkwall reimagines social media by combining **blockchain ownership** with an **infinite canvas interface**.
 Unlike traditional social platforms where your content exists in a corporate database, here every post is a permanent, verifiable asset on the Starknet blockchain that you truly own.

 ### The Core Concept